inspirasiprogrammer/nginx-proxy/README.md

 ```bash
 docker compose up -d
 ```
+3. Add ca.crt to your browser so that your upcoming web apps will be trusted.

-3. Run your web server container by adding environment variables VIRTUAL_HOST, VIRTUAL_PORT, and SELF_SIGNED_HOST.
+4. Run your web server container by adding environment variables VIRTUAL_HOST, VIRTUAL_PORT, and SELF_SIGNED_HOST.
 This is an example using [laravel-web-dev docker image](https://hub.docker.com/r/dptsi/laravel-web-dev).

 ```bash
 docker run -d \